Error Handling

 }

-The detail field is the Display string of the variant, which for parameterized variants includes the inner string.
+For responses with an HTTP 4xx status, the detail field is the Display string of the variant, which for parameterised variants includes the inner string.

 From implementations

-Two From implementations allow the ? operator to be used with database errors:
+Two From implementations allow the ? operator to be used with library errors:

 Error propagation in handlers